-I had no idea the medicine in the CLL field has become so advanced the way it is now.
+I had no idea that medicines for CLL had become so advanced the way that it is now.
 I learned so much more when I joined the CLL support group facilitated by Stephen Feldman, who has been on my side from day one listening and coaching me on how to cope with life as a CLL patient.

 Well, I retired 8 months after diagnosis, just as I had in mind.
 Retirement was somehow boring for me as my wife is 8 years younger and still has a ways to go prior to her retiring.
 In short, I went back to work for one full year until COVID-19 hit.

 Although I am still on wait and watch, knowing that I have a compromised immune system drove me to retire again in April 2020, as working out of home was not a viable option for what I do.